 Exactly.
 I would also add that one of the aspects of contemporary democracy-besides the symbolic poverty of the tie between the community members-is also the poverty of public debate.
 What we need, not only in France but in other countries, to strengthen democracy and citizenship, is an enlightening discussion.
 Every person has not only the right to speak, but also the duty to present the best argument, to listen to the arguments of others, and to look for consensus.
 We must learn to distinguish what is plausible and what we may consider true.
 What is plausible is that which can be defended.
 We must admit that there is plausibility in our contradictor-that he is not a fool.
 This is what we are learning with Islam.
 There is one Islam of those who kill and here we can do nothing about that.
-But there is also an enlightened Islam-still a minority-with people that accept the democratic
+But there is also an enlightened Islam-still a minority-with people that accept the democratic game of discussion.
+Islam is on the way that Christianity has already made, willingly or not.
+What it still must achieve in its own tradition is then the end of the theological-political regime.47

-&lt;sup>45 Ricoeur, Histoire et Vérité, 300.
+45 Ricoeur, Histoire et Vérité, 300.

-&lt;sup>46 Ricoeur, "Il y a de vérité en dehors de chez soi", 2.
+46 Ricoeur, "Il v a de vérité en dehors de chez soi", 2.